-Students who meet the following minimum criteria is considered partially English proficient.
-These students are conditionally enrolled and required to successfully complete remedial reading and writing courses given at NAU in their first semester, or successfully complete the Developmental Reading and Writing course offered at Gulf Language School Intensive English Program at NAU, if available.
-In addition, they must have a GPA of 3.00 or higher after completing 9 graduate credit hours.
-Not fulfilling these requirements will result in expulsion from the university.
+Students who meet the following minimum criteria are considered "partially English proficient."
+These students are required to successfully complete remedial reading and writing courses given at NAU in their first semester, or successfully complete the Developmental Reading and Writing course offered at Gulf Language School Intensive English Program at NAU.